 Read more about the Resource Recovery Industry Development Program ( 982 KB).

-The RRIDP supports the direction of the Transforming Queensland’s Recycling and Waste Industry Directions Paper.
+The program supports the direction of the Transforming Queensland’s Recycling and Waste Industry Directions Paper.

-Broad incentives to attract or expand major resource recovery operations that will divert significant amounts of waste from landfill, reduce or prevent stockpiling and recover substantial resources.
-Stream two applications are a two-stage process, beginning with an expression of interest which can be made at any time.
+Stream two: provides incentives to attract or expand major resource recovery operations that will divert significant amounts of waste from landfill, reduce or prevent stockpiling and recover substantial resources.
+Applications include a two-staged process beginning with an expression of interest that can be made at any time.

-Support toward capital intensive, long lifecycle projects that require a contribution towards investigations to assist with investment decisions for Queensland.
-Stream three applications are a single-stage process with applications accepted at any time.
+Stream three: provides support toward capital intensive, long lifecycle projects that require a contribution towards investigations to assist with investment decisions for Queensland.
+Applications include a single-stage process with applications accepted at any time.